aireuhl/ed/coursework.md

 - WL ARTS CM240 Healing, Ritual, and Transformation with Prof. David Shorter
 - IS 288 Research Apprenticeship Seminar with Prof. Christopher Kelty
 - IS 461 Descriptive Cataloging with Luiz Mendes
-- IS 497 Fieldwork : Women’s Center for Creative Work / Feminist Library on Wheels
+- IS 497 Fieldwork with Prof. Michelle Caswell : Women’s Center for Creative Work / Feminist Library on Wheels
 - COM LIT 375 Teaching Apprentice Practicum for COM LIT 2AW : Survey of Literature : Antiquity to Middle Ages

 ## SPRING 2019
 - IS 464 Metadata with Prof. Jonathan Furner
 - IS 262B Data Curation and Policy with Prof. Jillian Wallis
 - DH 299 Graduate Capstone Seminar with Prof. Miriam Posner
-- IS 497 Fieldwork : Women’s Center for Creative Work / Feminist Library on Wheels
+- IS 497 Fieldwork with Prof. Michelle Caswell : Women’s Center for Creative Work / Feminist Library on Wheels
 - COM LIT 375 Teaching Apprentice Practicum for COM LIT 2CW : In Other Worlds : Enlightenment to 20th Century

 ## Additional Courses Audited
-- IS 289 Theory and Politics of Collecting with Prof. Shawn Vancour (W 2018)
+- IS 289 Theory and Politics of Collecting with Prof. Shawn Vancour (Winter 2018)
-- IS 438B Archival Description and Access with Prof. Kathy Carbone (W 2019)
+- IS 438B Archival Description and Access with Prof. Kathy Carbone (Winter 2019)
-- M155 Angels, Demons, and End of World : Magic, Mysticism, and Apocalypse in Jewish Traditions (S 2019)
+- M155 Angels, Demons, and End of World : Magic, Mysticism, and Apocalypse in Jewish Traditions with Prof. Catherine Bonesho (Spring 2019)